 Home office.
 Make a list of everything you need for your office and plan a date for setting it up.

 Determine your niche.
 You need to specify the skills that you will offer to your clients.
+This is one of the most important things to focus attention on.

 Marketing strategy.
 Determine your target market and ways on how to promote your business.
 What social media platform will you use?
 Will you handle marketing or outsource it?
 When do you plan to launch your website?